OGGM/oggm.github.io/index.md

 ## About

-We are a group of scientists working together to better understand the past and future evolution of mountain glaciers at the global scale.

-Our major project is [OGGM](https://github.com/OGGM/oggm), a modular and open source model for glacier dynamics.
-Building upon and extending [Marzeion et al., (2012)](http://www.the-cryosphere.net/6/1295/2012/tc-6-1295-2012.html), the model accounts for glacier geometry (including contributory branches) and includes a simple (yet explicit) ice dynamics module.
-It can simulate past and future mass-balance, volume and geometry of any glacier in a fully automated workflow.
+OGGM is an open source model for glacier dynamics.
+Building upon and extending [Marzeion et al., (2012)](http://www.the-cryosphere.net/6/1295/2012/tc-6-1295-2012.html), the model accounts for glacier geometry (including contributory branches) and includes an explicit ice dynamics module.
+It can simulate past and future mass-balance, volume and geometry of (almost) any glacier in a fully automated workflow.
 We rely exclusively on publicly available data for calibration and validation.

-Please [get in touch](#get-involved) with us if you are interested in using the model, or if you'd like to contribute to the project!
+Please [get in touch](#get-involved) with us if you are interested in using the model or if you'd like to contribute to the project!

-## Mission statement
+## Mission

 <p>
 <center>